LOUSHIABBAS/odin-recipes/README.md

 # odin-recipes
-This small project is to train on html. it will help me with written spacing, link insertation, etc..
+This small project is to train on html / css. it will help me with written spacing, link insertation, etc..